sibradzic/upp/README.md

       Multiple PP parameters can be set at the same time.
 The PP tables will not be changed unless additional --write option is set.

+      Optionally, if --to-reg output is used an additional Windows registry format file will be generated, named same as PowerPlay output target filename with an additional '.reg' extension.

     Options:
+      -t, --to-reg  Save output to Windows registry .reg file as well.
-      -w, --write  Write changes to PP binary
+      -w, --write   Write changes to PP binary.
       -h, --help    Show this message and exit.